weimingwill/academic-website/content/authors/admin/_index.md

 I am currently a second-year Ph.D. student at School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore.

 I am in Cloud Computing Platform and Application Group (CAP), NTU, supervised by Prof. Yonggang Wen.
-Before that, I received my bachelor’s degree from National University of Singapore in February 2017.
+Before that, I received my bachelor’s degree from National University of Singapore.